Intellium/open-as-cgw/README.md

 Installation
 ----------------------------------------

 Starting with the upcoming 2.2.0 release, we will provide pre-built virtual appliance images.
+This will provide a easy and convenient method of deploying Open AS within your existing virtual infrastructure or cloud.

+Besides that, you can build and install the package yourself or rely on pre-built packages for Ubuntu which are available via PPA on Launchpad.
+Be aware of the fact, that this method may require advanced efforts.

 Please make sure to read the docs at https://openas.org/docs